 As the matter of fact, the data itself is critical to a company’s growth.
 It contains knowledge that could lead to important business decisions that bring business to the next level.
 The data is never been examined in a superficial manner.
 It is becoming data-rich but knowledge-poor.

 We need information but we have been a huge amount of data flooding around companies, organizations even individuals.
 Because the amount of data is so enormous that human cannot process it fast enough to get the information out of it at the right time, machine learning technology has been established to solve this problem potentially

 Knowledge discovery is a process that extracts implicit, potentially useful or previously unknown information from the data.
 The knowledge discovery process is described as follows:

 Let’s examine the knowledge discovery process in the diagram above in details:

-- Data comes from variety of sources is integrated into a single data store called target data
+- Data comes from a variety of sources is integrated into a single data store called target data

-- The data mining algorithms process the data to the output in form of patterns or rules.
+- The data mining algorithms process the data to the output in the form of patterns or rules.

 - Then those patterns and rules are interpreted to new or useful knowledge or information.

 The ultimate goal of the knowledge discovery and the data mining process is to find the patterns that are hidden among the huge sets of data and interpret them to useful knowledge and information.
 As described in the process diagram above, data mining is a central part of the knowledge discovery process.
 Let’s answer the question “what is data mining?” by examining several data mining definitions.